-All economics majors must take the following courses:
+All economics majors must take the following required courses:

-These are introductory courses in the Economics Department (49.201 and 49.202), which may be taken in either order, survey economic problems, policies, and theory.
+Economics I and II are introductory courses which may be taken in either order, and survey economic problems, policies and theory.
 Required courses in microeconomic and macroeconomic theory and in statistics provide a deeper analytical foundation and the necessary quantitative tools to pursue graduate study in economics.

-In addition to these required courses, the student chooses six economics electives from the courses listed below.
+In addition to these required courses, students choose six economics electives.
 These electives provide students with opportunities to explore subject areas that are of personal interest and consistent with career objectives.

 General Economics Track

 This track is designed to provide the student with a strong and flexible background in economic theory and some important applications of that theory.
 In addition to the six required courses, the student chooses six additional economics courses.
 The minimum mathematics requirement for an economics major, even those choosing the language proficiency option, is Management Pre-Calculus (92.121).

 Eighteen credit hours are needed for a minor in Economics.
 All minors must take Economics I and II.
 Four additional economics electives are required, two of which must be at the 300 or 400 level.